10 Facts You Should Know about PLC I/O Modules

 2. Types of I/O Modules

-Understanding the different types of I/O modules is vital.
-They can be categorized into two main types: Digital I/O modules and Analog I/O modules.
-Digital I/O modules manage binary signals—either on (1) or off (0)—making them suitable for devices like switches, buttons, and relays.
-Analog I/O modules, on the other hand, deal with variable signals, such as voltage or current levels, which are crucial for sensors measuring temperature or pressure.
+An understanding of the various types of I/O modules is vital.
+Primarily, they fall into two categories: Digital I/O modules and Analog I/O modules.
+The former manage binary signals—either on (1) or off (0)—making them suitable for applications such as switches or relays.
+Conversely, Analog I/O modules handle variable signals, including voltage or current levels, which are essential for sensors that measure temperature or pressure.

 3. Modular vs. Fixed I/O